 - Alternative forest cover constraints, such as 20% ECA limit and 400m elevation band, within the fishery sensitive watersheds and community watersheds respectively have more shortterm impacts (-1.4%).
 The mid-term (-0.1%) and long-term (-0.1%) timber supply impacts are minimal. - Increasing visual constraints by 2% to 8% for different VQO classes have more short-term (-4.0%) timber supply impact than in the mid-term (-0.3%) and long-term (-0.4%). - Potential sensitivity of climate change is tested via applying modelled 2050 BEC zones.
-The timber supply impact is most severe in the long-term (-9.2%), but short-term and mid-term impact are also considerable (-5.0% and -7.5%). - Multiple sensitivity analyses examine the timber supply impacts on the removal of areas in THLB: - Initial harvest level is the most sensitive (-3.8%) to the 0.9% THLB exclusion of the Thunder Mountain GAR order area.
+The timber supply impact is most severe in the long-term (-9.2%), but short-term and mid-term impact are also considerable (-5.0% and -7.5%). - Introducing natural disturbance in the non-contributing land base will reduce the overall timber supply as more older forests must be maintained to meet other landscape-level non timber objectives.
+The mid-term to long-term impact is about -0.6% to -0.7%. - Multiple sensitivity analyses examine the timber supply impacts on the removal of areas in THLB: - Initial harvest level is the most sensitive (-3.8%) to the 0.9% THLB exclusion of the Thunder Mountain GAR order area.
 The mid-term (-0.9%) and long-term (-1.2%) sensitivity is relative to the proportion of the THLB removal. - Similar behaviours are observed in the THLB exclusion of DFN AIP offer land and area within 30m from nearby parks, where the initial harvest levels are the most sensitive, with the mid-term and long-term harvest impacts closer or less than the proportional THLB reduction. - Several sensitivities examined forest management strategies changes: - December 2021 Marbled Murrelet Order is observed to have minor (<-0.2%) midterm and long-term timber supply impact, but the short-term is more sensitive (-2.5%). - Not implementing additional stand-level retention required by WSCP increases the mid-term and long-term timber supply by 0.5% and 0.3%, respectively.
 This is achieved by reserving extra timber from harvesting in the short-term.
 Thus, a -1.2% reduction is observed in the short-term harvest. - The uses of alternative forest inventories, such as adjusted LiDAR-based inventory and provincial VRI, are tested: - Using VRI causes 8.4% decrease in the initial merchantable THLB volume compared to the Base Case.
 More sensitivity is observed in the short-term (-12.9%).
 Mid-term and long-term sensitivities are moderate (-6.0% and -6.9%, respectively), but still significant. - The direct application of LiDAR-derived inventory attributes has a known underestimation in mature and older stands.
 The use of adjusted LiDAR-based inventory attributes fixed the known under-estimation in mature and older stands, increasing the starting THLB growing stock by 5.4%.
 But this greater THLB growing stock is combined with a lower existing natural stand proportion.
 With the alternative optimized harvest scheduling in the timber supply model, the short-term harvest level experiences a 5.5% improvement over the Base Case, at the modest cost of midterm (-0.6%) and long-term (-1.7%) timber supply impact.